On the Noisy Road to Open Quantum Dynamics: The Place of Stochastic Hamiltonians: Deriving master equations from stochastic dynamics

 \subsection{Averaging to the Lindblad form}

-Here, we limit the discussion to white-noise-driven systems for the sake of clarity and for a later comparison with the Stratonovich SDE.
+We now focus the discussion on white-noise-driven systems for the sake of clarity and for a later comparison with the Stratonovich SDE.
 We let the generic noise of the SSE in \cref{eq:Ito_SSE_GENERAL} be a white noise by setting

-When applying the normalization condition, the term proportional to the noise (second term in \cref{eq:conditionAB}) averages to zero due to the properties of $\diff W$ \cite{Evans2013AnEquations}.
-Therefore, to preserve the martingale property, the following condition between the different operators must hold
+When applying the normalization condition, the term proportional to the noise (second term in \cref{eq:conditionAB}) averages to zero due to the properties of $\diff W$, see \cref{app:whitenoise} and ref.\ \cite{Evans2013AnEquations}.
+Therefore, to preserve the martingale property, see \cref{eq:martingale_normaliz_cond,eq:conditionAB}, the following condition between the different operators must hold

 This, together with the notion that the Hamiltonian must be contained in the operator of the deterministic part $A$, leads to identifying it as the sum of the system Hamiltonian and a normalization term